-- 4.43 Transpower has proposed \$181.1 million of insurance opex for a mix or external insurance and self-insurance.
+- 4.34 Transpower has proposed \$181.1 million of insurance opex for a mix or external insurance and self-insurance.
 This represents an increase of 36.5% from RCP3 insurance opex of \$132.7 million.
-The key driver for the increase is that market insurance premium costs have increased and are likely to increase further. - 4.44 Transpower's forecast is based on advice it received from its insurance broker and actuary.
-It considers what level of cover it needs and prices this accordingly. - 4.45 Transpower's proposed insurance opex is lower than the verified amount because its actual premiums were lower than forecast for 2022/2023. - 4.46 Transpower carries insurance to cover the replacement cost of assets.
-It takes out self-insurance for this purpose when it is no longer cost effective to take out external insurance for certain assets. - 4.47 We received no draft decision submissions on insurance opex.
+The key driver for the increase is that market insurance premium costs have increased and are likely to increase further. - 4.35 Transpower's forecast is based on advice it received from its insurance broker and actuary.
+It considers what level of cover it needs and prices this accordingly. - 4.36 Transpower's proposed insurance opex is lower than the verified amount because its actual premiums were lower than forecast for 2022/2023.